foderking/VinePlus/VinePlus.Web/README.md

 Supports fetching content from either a local postgres database or directly from comicvine servers.

 ## Features
-- Provides restful api for querying posts, threads, user profiles and more
+- Viewing posts, threads, and blog made by a specific user
-- Advanced search features (requires postgres database)
+- Viewing deleted posts
-- Sorting of threads (requires postgres databases)
+- Sorting threads by number of posts, views, and date created
+- Viewing posts, and threads by deactivated user
+- full text search with filtering by user

 ## How to set up the database